amore-lab/terms/index.md

 (ix) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to any Services source code, in whole or in part (unless a portion of code within the Services is released as open source and the open source license governing such code expressly permits reverse engineering, copying or other modification).

+**Item System Policy**

+**Item Usage and Refund Policy.** You agree to the following conditions regarding item usage and refunds:

+(i) Items are deducted based on their expiration date, with the soonest-to-expire items used first.

+(ii) Paid items, sold in fixed bundles (e.g., 125 dots per purchase), do not expire unless a future expiration policy is introduced with prior notice.

+(iii) If any dot from a bundle is used, the bundle is considered partially used and is no longer eligible for a refund.

+(iv) Upon account deletion, all data, including unused paid items, will be permanently deleted and cannot be recovered.

+**Free Item Provision and Expiration.** You acknowledge and agree to the following regarding free item usage:

+(i) dotdotdot provides users with free dots (the “items”) once per day for chatting.

+(ii) Free items expire 72 hours after they are granted.

+(iii) The quantity and availability of free items may change at any time, with prior notice.

+(iv) Free items have no monetary value and may not be refunded, converted to paid items or cash, or transferred to another user.

+(v) dotdotdot may modify, suspend, or discontinue the item system, including issuance and usage rules.
+Material changes will be communicated in advance via in-app notice or email.
+Changes will not apply retroactively without prior notice.

+**Abuse and Misuse of the Item System.** You agree not to engage in any of the following prohibited activities in relation to the item system:

+(i) Using scripts or bots to collect items.

+(ii) Creating multiple accounts to exploit item distribution.

+(iii) Exploiting bugs or system vulnerabilities.

+(iv) Acquiring items by any means clearly inconsistent with the intended use of the Services.

 **Intellectual Property Rights**

-Content You Submit.
-When you submit Content to the Services, you represent and warrant that you own all right, title and interest in and to that Content (including, without limitation, all copyrights and rights of publicity), or that you have received all necessary permissions, clearances, and authorizations in order to submit it to the Services for the uses contemplated in these Terms.
+**Content You Submit.** When you submit Content to the Services, you represent and warrant that you own all right, title and interest in and to that Content (including, without limitation, all copyrights and rights of publicity), or that you have received all necessary permissions, clearances, and authorizations in order to submit it to the Services for the uses contemplated in these Terms.

 When you submit such Content, you retain whatever ownership rights in that Content you had to begin with.
 You grant dotdotdot, to the fullest extent permitted under the law, a nonexclusive, worldwide, royalty-free, fully paid up, transferable, sublicensable, perpetual, irrevocable license to copy, display, upload, perform, distribute, transmit, make available, store, modify, exploit, commercialize and otherwise use the Content for any dotdotdot-related purpose in any form, medium or technology now known or later developed, including without limitation to operate, improve and provide the Services.
 You agree that these rights and licenses include a right for dotdotdot to make the Content available to, and pass these rights along to, others with whom we have contractual relationships, and to otherwise permit access to or disclose the Content to third parties if we determine such access is or may be necessary or appropriate.

 While we’re not required to do so, we may access, review, screen, edit, modify and delete your Content at any time and for any reason, including to provide and develop the Services or if we think the Content violates these Terms or any applicable laws.

-**Characters & Generations.** When you create an automated AI character ("Character") using the Services in accordance with these Terms, then as between you and dotdotdot, you own all rights in that Character.
-As between you and dotdotdot, you also own any text, images, audio, or video the Character generates ("Generations") that are elicited by you.
+**Characters & Generations.** When you create an automated AI character (“Character”) using the Services in accordance with these Terms, then as between you and dotdotdot, you own all rights in that Character.
+As between you and dotdotdot, you also own any text, images, audio, or video the Character generates (“Generations”) that are elicited by you.
 You grant dotdotdot, to the fullest extent permitted under the law, a nonexclusive, worldwide, royalty-free, fully paid up, transferable, sublicensable, perpetual, irrevocable license to copy, display, upload, perform, distribute, transmit, make available, store, access, modify, exploit, commercialize and otherwise use the Character and all Generations elicited by you for any purpose in any form, medium or technology now known or later developed, including but not limited to (i) facilitating other users’ ability to interact with the Character and elicit Generations, and (ii) promoting the Services on- or off-platform.

 When you interact with a Character created by dotdotdot or created by another user who utilized the Services in accordance with the then-applicable Terms, then you own Generations that are elicited by you from such Character (but not the Character itself or other Generations or other Content, all of which will remain owned by dotdotdot or the other third-party owner(s) thereof, as applicable).
 You grant dotdotdot, to the fullest extent permitted under the law, a nonexclusive, worldwide, royalty-free, fully paid up, transferable, sublicensable, perpetual, irrevocable license to copy, display, upload, perform, distribute, transmit, make available, store, access, modify, exploit, commercialize and otherwise use the Generations elicited by you for any purpose in any form, medium or technology now known or later developed, including but not limited to (i) facilitating other users’ ability to interact with the Character and elicit Generations, and (ii) promoting the Services on- or off-platform.